in Montaña de Oro State Park

-At 1,347 feet, Valencia Peak is one of the highest summit in Montaña de Oro, but it may provide the best views of the park’s stunning shoreline and inviting inland peaks.
-The views are epic and the hike is only 4.5-miles round trip with 1,275 feet of elevation.
+At 1,347 feet, Valencia Peak is one of the highest summit in Montaña de Oro State Park and may provide the best panorama of the park’s stunning shoreline and inviting inland peaks.
+The views are epic and the hike is 4.5-miles round trip with 1,275 feet of elevation.
 An older version of Valencia Peak Trail was 0.4 miles shorter each way, and the new route uses more switchbacks to ease the ascent.
 Valencia Peak Trail crosses a couple level steps in the terrain that offer inspiring ocean views on the scenic climb to a summit with 360-degree views.

 Begin from the parking area just south of Spooner’s Cove and the park visitor center.
 Hike inland on Valencia Peak Trail toward the pyramid-shaped Valencia Peak.
 The level Bluff Trail also begins from this parking lot, heading south down the coast from the opposite side of the road.
 The single-track Valencia Peak Trail cuts through coastal sage, passing a junction with Rattlesnake Flats Trail after just one-tenth of a mile.

 After the junction, Valencia Peak Trail curves to the left (passing an older route of Valencia Peak Trail).
 You’ll head in the wrong direction for a stretch as the trail angles north to views over Spooner’s Cove.
 Stay to the right past a spur to some holding tanks, 0.2 miles from the start.
 The trail then makes a broad curve to the right, allowing you to look down over Islay Creek Campground in the canyon below.

 Proceed up Valencia Peak Trail, reaching the base of a series of switchbacks, 0.45 miles from the start.
 Hike through a handful of turns as the trail takes an easy route up steep terrain, expanding views over the coast.
 After a quarter mile of switchbacks, you’ll cross a draw in the terrain and than rise to a landing that provides great views over the ocean to the west and the canyon to the northeast.